 - Adult leaders (troop and AOL) should carefully consider whether the event is appropriate for their AOLs.
 You know your scouts best - is it too cold, too long, too difficult?
 The goal should be to encourage them to continue into Scouts BSA; be sure they will have fun and aren't discouraged by content beyond their abilities.
 It's recommended to add AOLs to a Scouts BSA patrol so they can learn from the older scouts (see the final point below about mixed patrol size limits).
-An alternative would be to have your AOLs come to observe the event without trying to participate in stations. - All AOL requirements from the Guide to Safe Scouting must be followed.
+An alternative would be to have your AOLs come to observe the event without trying to participate in stations.
+We are also working to plan a "mini Klondike" during the day Sat. with more appropriate skills for AOLs, if you'd like to help with this please contact us. - All AOL requirements from the Guide to Safe Scouting must be followed.
 This includes bringing their own two-deep leadership: "Arrow of Light Scouts can attend as an Arrow of Light den/patrol under the supervision of two deep leadership from their Arrow of Light den/patrol or Pack.
 The Arrow of Light Scout's parent or legal guardian(s) may attend with the Arrow of Light den/patrol and their child, either alongside the two-deep leadership or as part of it if they are registered with the Pack". - If the AOL patrol is joining a troop for the event, the AOL scouts must be clearly designated on the patrol roster by indicating "AOL" as their rank.
 AOL leaders must be included on the adult roster and indicated as "AOL". - AOL scouts who are not camping Friday night will not be counted towards the patrol size for Friday night Winter Camping scoring.
 If they choose to camp, they must meet the same inspection requirements as the Scouts BSA members.. - AOL scouts will count toward the patrol size limits above.
 If adding AOLs to a patrol causes it to exceed 8 scouts, the AOLs must be included in the non-participating rotation.